rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 For a more richly-featured replacement to IDLE, see NOTIFY below.

+## LITERAL+, RFC7888

+The {{?LITERAL+=RFC7888}} extension introduces both LITERAL+ and LITERAL- as capabilities.
+These capabilities indicate support for *non-synchronizing* string literals.
+Without this capability, a client sending a literal to the server must wait for the server to acknowledge that it is now waiting for the content of a literal.
+Using the non-synchronizing form, the literal's content may be transmitted immediately.
+This reduces wait time and round trips between client and server.
+LITERAL+ and LITERAL- are widely implemented in clients and servers.
+LITERAL- support is a strict subset of LITERAL+ support.

+LITERAL+ is required by IMAP4rev2.

 ## MOVE, RFC 6851

 The {{?MOVE=RFC6851}} command provides a way to atomically move a message from